 If no response is received from the body within the agreed timescales, then an automatic chase email will be sent.

 Once the body has provided all the evidence relating to the recommendations, the caseworker will consider it.
-If the Ombudsman is satisfied that the recommendations have been met, a letter or email will be sent to the complainant and the body confirming that the action taken meets the recommendations and that the matter is now closed.
+If we are satisfied that the recommendations have been met, a letter or email will be sent to the complainant and the body confirming that the action taken meets the recommendations and that the matter is now closed.
 We aim to do this within a reasonable period of time from receipt of the final evidence, however, this may not be possible if there is a large amount of evidence to be considered.

 If the evidence provided is unsatisfactory, the caseworker will contact the body and ask it to provide the required evidence.
 The caseworker will explain what is needed and agree a new deadline for provision of the information.